setmy-info/setmy-info.github.io/src/site/markdown/it/architecture/decisions/ciJenkinsOvergitGitHuLa.md

 Sel-managed in-house Jenkins give more flexibility in error cases.

+See also [GitHub CI/CD Tips and Tricks](../../../ci-github.md) for working with GitHub Actions when necessary.

 Example:

 * GitHub gave at random point for a fev days: "Unknown host repo.osgeo.org".